 21.4 A notice required to be given under the Agreement shall not be validly served if sent by e-mail.

 Applicable laws require that some of the information or communications that the Supplier sends to the Subscriber should be in writing.
-When submitting Order Forms online, the Subscriber accept that communication with the Supplier will be mainly electronic.
+The Subscriber accepts that communication with the Supplier will be mainly electronic.
 The Supplier will contact the Subscriber by e-mail or provide the Subscriber with information by posting notices on the Website.
 For contractual purposes, the Subscribers agree to this electronic means of communication and acknowledge that all contracts, notices, information and other communications that the Supplier provides to the Subscribers electronically comply with any legal requirement that such communications be in writing.
 This condition does not affect the Subscriber’s statutory rights.

 23.1 The Agreement, and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims), shall be governed by, and construed in accordance with, the law of England and Wales.